jarm111/ecs-model-experiment/README.md

 - Win text for each team

 ## TODO
-- Hud view for remaining team members
 - Hud view for game over
+- Observer pattern for hud

 ## DONE
 - Health bars